rppicomidi/ble-midi2usbhost/README.md

 [home page](https://github.com/rppicomidi/ble-midi2usbhost).
 If you have specific Bluetooth issues and can attach an air trace, that can help a lot.
 If you find a bug and have a fix for it, pull requests are welcome.

+This project has been tested with Pico SDK 2.2.0 and TinyUSB 0.18.0.
+It has been tested with a Pico W board and a Pico2 W board.

 # Known Issues
 ## 26-Jul-2023: